 The claims process can be a little tricky.
 Nothing (including this article) beats personalised legal advice, based on your circumstances.
 At Kells that advice is free and we are here to assist you at any stage of the claim.

 In order to help you understand the process, we have detailed four important steps below.
+We have also provided an updated article on this topic.

 Step 1: See Your Doctor or Psychologist